-Companies can upload the invoices into the Ethereum “Smart-Contract” blockchain.
-Information like payment due date, amount to be paid, and the client details can be saved on blockchain.
-Once the individual pays the bill, the smart contract updates the invoice status as “paid” and notifies the companies that the client has paid the invoices.
+Companies can upload the invoices on the blockchain through Smart Contracts.
+Information like payment due date, amount to be paid, and the client’s details can be saved on the blockchain.
+Once the individual pays the bill, the smart contract updates the invoice status as “paid” and notifies the companies that the client has paid the invoice.

-Using blockchain, it is also possible to make decision if the client is safe to trade with.
+Blockchain can help to make the decision if the client is safe to trade with.

 5. Fund Investment

 Currently, investing in funds is time-consuming and expensive.
-The existing process involves manual processes using multiple databases.
+The current process involves manual processes using multiple databases.